 There are some National JD programs and tools provided by the dairy and beef industries to help you reduce the risk of this disease.

 - The 3 Step Calf Plan and the Johne's Disease Calf Accreditation Program (JDCAP) can help by minimising the risk of JD spread from adult cow to calf.
-For more information about this, visit the Dairy Australia website
+For more information visit the

-- Available on the AHA website, are the following tools for producers to manage and prevent JD in their cattle.
+- Available on the AHA Johne’s Disease in Cattle website are the following tools and information to help producers manage and prevent JD in their cattle:

 What should I do if I suspect JD in my herd?